XRPLF/XRPL-Standards/XLS-0033d-CFTs/README.md

 }
 ```

-Note: Because the `AssetCode` is an optional field, the `CFTokenIssuanceID` will be used to uniquely identify the CFT during a Payment transaction.
+Note: The `CFTokenIssuanceID` will be used to uniquely identify the CFT during a Payment transaction.

 ### 1.3.5 The **`CFTokenTrust`** Transaction
 This transaction enables an account to hold an amount of a particular CFT issuance.
 When applied successfully, it will create a new `CFToken` object with an initial zero balance, owned by the holder account.